UniSurreyIoT/SAX-LDA/README.md

 ![alt text](https://github.com/UniSurreyIoT/SAX-LDA/blob/master/images/sax2.pdf)

 # Labeling
-The information obtained from the pat- tern.
+The information obtained from the pattern.
 The rules are explained in Section 5.3 together with the statistical values are translated into labels based on rules.

 # Virtual Document Generation
 The labels are grouped together from different sources within a certain time-frame toform virtual documents which can be used as input for the LDA model.